saturn77/egui_mobius/README.md

 There are multiple crates in the repository, and each example is a crate.
-One can test out an example by running these steps, in this case the simple_monitor, and just subsitute an appropriate example name.
+One can test out an example by running these steps, in this case the simple_monitor, and just substitute an appropriate example name.
 ```bash
 git clone git@github.com:saturn77/mobius_egui.git